Smiles we remember: Dr. Suzi Seale

 During her tenure, Seale was named a Regents Professor by The Texas A&M University System in 1997, an honor held by just nine of 5,000 faculty members at the time.
 That same year she received the Distinguished Alumna Award from the college’s Alumni Association, and in 2001 she was named Pediatric Dentist of the Year by the American Academy of Pediatric Dentistry Foundation.
 Seale was inducted to the dental school’s Hall of Fame in 2010.
 Her leadership extended into organized dentistry with a role as president of the Texas Academy of Pediatric Dentistry and, on the research front, a known track record for her impassioned studies on primary tooth pulp.

-Dr. Lawrence Wolinsky, College of Dentistry dean, worked closely with Seale in efforts to establish the pediatric dentistry professorship in her honor, which was announced in May 2012.
+Dr. Lawrence Wolinsky, College of Dentistry dean, worked closely with Seale in efforts to establish the pediatric dentistry professorship in her honor, which was announced in May 2012, and is still accepting contributions and pledges.